 UPDATE: Nebraska has released a statement five hours after publication that they will not cancel the Oklahoma series.
 They do, however, remain cowards.
-Game on!

 Growing up, I heard constantly about how important the OU-Nebraska rivalry was.
 I heard retellings of the battles for countless Big Eight titles, the moments that made legends out of Keith Jackson, Johnny Rogers, Switzer and Osbourne.

 Above all, what made Oklahoma-Nebraska great was the respect between the two programs.
 It wasn’t malice like Texas.
 I’ve seen it first hand, the last time OU was in Lincoln: Oklahoma coming to town felt like we were welcomed like an old friend or a cousin that you haven’t seen in four years.
 Me and my Dad spent the weekend chatting with strangers about old games and the tradition of it all.

 I couldn’t wait to see the matchup again, as I’m sure was the case with many Huskers.
 I couldn’t wait to experience that again, the rare show of goodwill and respect.

 Any respect between these schools has been practically shattered as of this morning.

 If Stadium’s Brett McMurphy is to believed and these reports are both true and followed through, Nebraska is officially dead to me.
 This would be one of the most diabolical moves in college football history and that is saying something.